-If a point in M_k is identified where the objective function is lower than $f(x_k)$, then such a point becomes the new iterate, and both the search step and the iteration are considered successful.
+If a point in $M_k$ is identified where the objective function is lower than $f(x_k)$ , then such a point becomes the new iterate, and both the search step and the iteration are considered successful.
 Otherwise, a poll step is then applied.
-The poll step may be unsuccessful (and so is the iteration) when no point in P_k provides a function value lower than $f(x_k)$.
+The poll step may be unsuccessful (and so is the iteration) when no point in $P_k$ provides a function value lower than $f(x_k)$ .
 The step size or mesh size parameter $\alpha_k > 0$ is decreased at unsuccessful iterations and increased or kept constant at successful poll or search steps.

 The code SID-PSM is a MATLAB [2] implementation of a generalized pattern search method, developed by the authors, that uses simplex derivatives (i.e., derivatives of polynomial interpolation models) in the search and poll steps.
 The code handles constraints (if their derivatives are provided) but this is not treated in this paper.
-It also allows the selection of different ordering strategies for the poll vectors, taking as the current default ordering the one according to a negative simplex gradient.
-However, the search step in SID-PSM has been very crude and consisted of the minimization of a quadratic model with a diagonal simplex Hessian.
+SID-PSM includes different strategies to order the poll vectors (the default being the one according to the angle between the vectors and the negative simplex gradient).
+However, the search step in SID-PSM has been very crude and consisted of the minimization of a quadratic model with a diagonal model Hessian.